Rabbit57/AllphaDot/README.md

 Run with option -p n, where n is 1 if you want to go first, or n is 2 if you want to go after PC, also add -f to see the field.

-To be able to look at the tree, use option -d <name of the file> to export the tree in dot file.
+If you want to look at the tree, use option -d FileName.dot to export the tree in dot file.
 Example of the tree you can find below.

 For help and additional options run with option -h.

-To make a move write to letters first number of the raw next number of the column where you want to place your dot (to place a dot in top left corner write aa).
+To make a move write two letters: first letter represents the raw, second the column, where you want to go (to place a dot in the top left corner write aa).

 Here is a tree example for the field 2x2: